Big Mama dune during sunrise

 10) self-drive 4×4 camping safari

-We have done our fair share of road trips, including through the National Parks in Utah and Arizona, but nothing compares to our 4×4 adventure through Namibia.
+We have done our fair share of road trips, including through the National Parks in Utah and Arizona, the alien-like landscapes of Atacama Desert in Chile, as well as road tripping through the winding mountains of the Dolomites, but nothing compares to our 4×4 adventure through Namibia.

 11) Marvel at the Milky Way

 Namibia is a true star-gazer’s paradise, boasting some of the world’s best Dark Sky Zones with minimal light pollution.
-This means you get to experience jaw-dropping views of the night sky, with the stars and Milky Way shining brighter than you’ve ever seen.
+This means you get to experience jaw-dropping views of the night sky, with the stars and Milky Way shining brighter than you’ve ever seen anywhere else.

 Milky way, sky full of stars in Spitzkoppe